-We try to limit ourselves one meal out each day and the rest is snacks or packed lunches.
+We try to limit ourselves to one meal out each day and the rest is snacks or packed lunches.
 This also means we can allot more money toward our adventures and entertainment.

-Remember too, if you're in a high tourist area, prices for eating out will be higher than at home so your money won't stretch as far as it normally does at the restaurants even with smart ordering.
+Remember too, if you're in a high tourist area, prices for eating out will be higher than at home so your money won't stretch as far as it normally does at restaurants even with smart ordering.

 Look For Location Alternatives

 If you had an exotic destination by the sea in mind but finances prevented it from being booked, then there are always cheaper alternatives to consider which still allow you to getaway.
 Instead of staying beach-front, opt for a few stress back.
 Rather than a hotel, rent a cabin instead.
 (Cabins allow you to make meals instead of eating out.)

 And if you're up for it, and you have the gear, camping is much less expensive than a hotel stay.
 Dust off that tent and break out your lantern!

 The final way to have a most excellent vacation when money is tight is to stay at home.

 I know it sounds boring but there is so much potential in staying home and letting creativity flow.
 My son loves when we put up the tent or the hammock and sleep outside.